yeast0326/undefined/README.md

 -------------------------

 Sorry I missed last week`s course.
+And I have not figured out how to publish the html file.

 I am currently in US, but I will be back soon. ~~That will not influence my score, right?~~